 Perennial Plant Sales

 To minimize the spread of plant diseases and pests The Michigan Department of Agriculture and Rural Development inspects gardens of vendors who will be selling perennial plants.
-All vendors must have a license before they are able to sell at the Marquette market.
+All vendors must have a license before they are able to sell at the Downtown Marquette Farmers Market.
 Click here for more information on licenses.

 Michigan Cottage Foods Information: